 Now try creating new, longer sentences as well!

-Answers: The city’s inhabitants, Netflix’s customers, the dog’s treat, the teacher’s pencil.
+Answers: The city’s inhabitants, Netflix’s customers, the student’s essay, the dog’s treat, the teacher’s pencil.

 Its vs It’s